FaberTheCatgirl/FaberTheCatgirl.github.io/_docs/xray/engines/CoP/Guides/guides.md

 # Guides Overview

-Welcome to the Guides section, where you'll find a collection of comprehensive tutorials and walkthroughs to enhance your understanding and mastery of the Stalker Clear Sky Engine (X-Ray engine).
+Welcome to the Guides section, where you'll find a collection of comprehensive tutorials and walkthroughs to enhance your understanding and mastery of the X-Ray engine.
 Whether you're a novice looking to get started or an experienced developer seeking advanced techniques, our guides cover a wide range of topics to cater to various skill levels.

 ## Getting Started